tfwio/smfio/readme.md

 ALPHA NOTES
 ----------------

+**BIG VS LITTLE ENDIAN**

 big-endian works (Windows architectures), little-endian has yet to be looked at on such an architecture.
-*Help is welcome in this area! –as notes will be prepared for to assist tackling this simple issue.*
+*Help is welcome in this area! –as notes will be prepared to assist tackling this simple matter.*

 More consolidation, documentation and examples are needed geared towards read, write and export of MIDI (smf) Formats 1-3 in addition to 'filtering' or applying effects to a given channel/range.

+**SET TEMPO**

+Needs tempo changes to project proper sample positions `HH:MM:SS.TTTTT`.

 Usage
 ------